 What is a prepaid debit card?

 Prepaid debit cards also go by the names stored-value cards, prepaid cards and payroll cards.
-Instead of accessing the funds in a checking account like a traditional debit card, the prepaid debit card has money loaded directly onto the card and can be used in transaction much like a traditional debit card or credit card.
+Instead of accessing the funds in a checking account like a traditional debit card, the prepaid debit card has money loaded directly onto it.
+It can be used in transaction much like a traditional debit or credit card.

 What’s the difference between a prepaid debit card, a stored-value card, a prepaid card, and a payroll card?